Taritsyn/DartSassHost/src/DartSassHost/readme.txt

    =============
    RELEASE NOTES
    =============
+   1. Added support of the Dart Sass version 1.46.0;
-   1. .NET 5.0 target was replaced by a .NET 6 target;
+   2. .NET 5.0 target was replaced by a .NET 6 target;
-   2. `FileManagerWrapper` class is no longer used.
+   3. `FileManagerWrapper` class is no longer used.

    ============
    PROJECT SITE